The Best Air Fryer French Fries Recipe

 - Place the potatoes in a medium or large bowl and add enough water to cover them.
 Drain and repeat until the water stays clear.

 - Cover potatoes with hot tap water and let sit for 10 minutes.
-Drain water and pat potatoes dry with a clean lint-free towel or paper towel.
+Drain water and pat potatoes dry with a clean lint-free towel.

 - In a dry bowl, gently toss potatoes with 1 tablespoon oil.
 Transfer potatoes to air fryer basket.
 Set bowl aside for later.
 Cook at 350˚F/177˚C for 8 minutes.